aplteam/Tatin/docs/Introduction.md

 Finally you publish your package to a Tatin server.

+Of course you should publish your first package on the test server https://test.tatin.dev rather than on https://tatin.dev.

 ## Now what?!

+Now is the time to read [First Steps with Tatin](./FirstStepsWithTatin.html "FirstStepsWithTatin.html") (draft)

+A> ### Minimal version strategy
+A>
-We suggest that you make yourself familiar with the concept of [Semantic Versioning](https://semver.org/ "External link, opened in a new Tab" {target="_blank"}), and how exactly it is implemented in Tatin by reading the document [Tatin's load- and update strategy](./TatinsLoadAndUpdateStrategy.html "Opens the document TatinsLoadAndUpdateStrategy.html").
+A> We suggest that you make yourself familiar with the concept of [Semantic Versioning](https://semver.org/ "External link, opened in a new Tab" {target="_blank"}) at one stage or another, and how exactly it is implemented in Tatin by reading the document [Tatin's load- and update strategy](./TatinsLoadAndUpdateStrategy.html "Opens the document TatinsLoadAndUpdateStrategy.html").